halkyonio/operator/README.md

     oc delete -n openshift-marketplace CatalogSourceConfig/installed-custom-openshift-operators
     oc delete -n openshift-operators deployment/component-operator

-### How to install the Operator using OLM, Marketplace on ocp/okd 3.x
+### How to install the Operator using OLM, Marketplace on okd 3.x

 #### Step 1 - Install the new OpenShift console

-- Launch an ocp/okd 3.11 cluster locally
+- Launch an okd 3.11 cluster locally
 - Log on with a user having the `cluster-admin` role
 - Git clone the new OpenShift console (created for ocp4) and build it
 ```